S-BDeveloper/Dataset/README.md

 ## License

-This project is for educational purposes and to showcase the miraculous nature of the Holy Quran.
+This project is for educational purposes and to showcase the miraculous signs and guidance found in Islamic teachings.